famous-battles-and-conflicts

 The Siege of Jaffa (March 1268)

 By 1268, Jaffa was the possession of James of Ibelin, a descendant of one of the most powerful families of the Kingdom of Jerusalem.
 However, the Ibelins were deeply divided by the internal conflicts of the kingdom, notably the War of St. Sabas between Venice and Genoa.
-The city’s defenses had been allowed to decay.
-When Baibars marched on Jaffa in early March 1268, he faced a garrison that was too small to man the walls effectively.
-The Mamluk army erected their siege engines and began a relentless bombardment.
+This internecine conflict had drained the resources of the Crusader states and left their defenses in a state of disrepair.
+The city’s fortifications had been allowed to decay, and the garrison was too small to man the walls effectively.
+When Baibars marched on Jaffa in early March 1268, he faced a city that was ripe for capture.
+The Mamluk army, numbering perhaps 15,000 to 20,000 men, erected their siege engines and began a relentless bombardment.
 The assault was swift and brutal.
 The walls were breached in only a few days.

 The Massacre and Aftermath